Homeland Force: Ideology

 Fuerza Patria is a Peronist and Kirchnerist coalition.
-The coalition is centre-left to left-wing on the political spectrum, with minor Federal Peronist, right-wing, centrist and non-Peronist leftist parties.
-It includes communist factions, socialists, left-wing and also right-wing populists; as well as Catholic, and progressive parties.
-It postulates four political banners based on Peronism and Kirchnerism: national sovereignty, social justice, state intervention to fight wealth inequality, and greater integration of Latin American countries against foreign interference.
+The coalition is centre-left to left-wing on the political spectrum, with minor Federal Peronist, right-wing, centrist, and non-Peronist leftist parties.
+It includes communist factions, socialists, left-wing and also right-wing populists, as well as Catholic and progressive parties.
+It postulates four political banners, based on Peronism and Kirchnerism: national sovereignty, social justice, state intervention to fight wealth inequality, and greater integration of Latin American countries against "foreign interference".

 The party has been described as "left-wing wealth redistributive", labourist and nationalist, as well as economically interventionist and anti-neoliberal.
 The coalition has extensive ties with the trade union General Confederation of Labour, and positions itself against neoliberalism and austerity.
-The coalition advocates anti-neoliberal and redistributive policies, along with financial sovereignty based on rejecting the IMF; it considers the IMF to be Argentina's "public enemy".
+The coalition advocates anti-neoliberal and redistributive policies, along with financial sovereignty, based on rejecting the IMF; it considers the IMF to be Argentina's "public enemy".
 Fuerza Patria is considered Peronist, and left-wing populist in character.
-The main policy of the coalition is expanding the role of the state in the economy through progressive and redistributive policies to secure the Peronist ideal of social justice.
+The main policy of the coalition is expanding the role of the state in the economy through progressive and redistributive policies, to secure the Peronist ideal of social justice.

-The coalition strongly favours stronger economic and political ties with China, and denounced the Milei administration's relationship with United States, including the $40 billion bailout agreement with the US president Donald Trump, which Union for the Homeland decried as a form of economic dependency.
-In wake of the 2024 Venezuelan presidential election, Fuerza Patria rejected the declaration that accused Nicolás Maduro of committing electoral fraud.
-All other major Argentine coalitions - the Civic Coalition ARI, Republican Proposal, and La Libertad Avanza, signed the declaration and declared Edmundo González Urrutia the legitimate victor.
+The coalition strongly favours stronger economic and political ties with China, and denounced the Milei administration's relationship with the United States, including the $40 billion bailout agreement with US president Donald Trump, which Union for the Homeland decried as a form of economic dependency.
+In the wake of the 2024 Venezuelan presidential election, Fuerza Patria rejected the declaration that accused Nicolás Maduro of committing electoral fraud.
+All other major Argentine coalitions - the Civic Coalition ARI, Republican Proposal, and La Libertad Avanza - signed the declaration, and declared Edmundo González Urrutia the legitimate victor.
 Fuerza Patria also rejects the UNHRC and OAS reports that allege human rights violations in Venezuela and FSLN-led Nicaragua.
-In October 2025, Jorge Taiana, the coalition's leading candidate for national deputy in the Buenos Aires Province, denied that Venezuela is a dictatorship and argued that it is a "flawed democracy" instead.
+In October 2025, Jorge Taiana, the coalition's leading candidate for national deputy in the Buenos Aires Province, denied that Venezuela is a dictatorship, and argued that it is a "flawed democracy" instead.

-In June 2025, the coalition attempted to impeach president Milei for declaring Iran the "enemy of Argentina" and for declaring Argentina's support for Israel and the United States.
+In June 2025, the coalition attempted to impeach President Milei for declaring Iran the "enemy of Argentina", and for declaring Argentina's support for Israel and the United States.
 The coalition criticized Israel in the Gaza War, denouncing Israeli military occupation of Gaza Strip and calling for Israeli Prime Minister Benjamin Netanyahu to be "declared persona non grata" in Argentina.
 In response to the Russo-Ukrainian War, it declared that it "intends to maintain a normal relationship with Russia".